webida/webida-client/common/src/webida/server-api-0.1-lib/webida-service-api-0.1/docs/AuthApi.md

 <a name="issueToken"></a>
 # **issueToken**
-> Token issueToken(tokenType, opts)
+> Token issueToken(type, opts)

-Creates new token - Any restrictions are inherited Clients cannot create new access token from exiting one via this operation.
-Call login with master token.
-When user logs in without master token, login api response alwyas contains master token
+Creates new token from current access token, inheriting workspace id &amp; session id Duration of generated token is not (and should be) parameterizable.

 ### Example
 ```javascript